 Help with rent or utilities.
 Do you need help with bills?
 You can get emergency assistance from non-profits like the Salvation Army, Catholic Charities.
 These not-for-profits help many families during this most difficult time of the year.

 There are programs that can assist you to maintain the stability of your family.
 They help prevent eviction, utilities, food or clothing.
 These non-profit organizations and charities, work all year round to bring support and emergency assistance to the less fortunate.

 Warning.
-Do not be fooled by companies offering your high interest to get quick money!
+Do not be fooled by companies offering your high-interest loans to get quick money!

 ***Please Contact these Organizations Directly we are a resource and not associated with the agencies in this article.***